negnetsolutions/drupal_responsive_images/README.md

-drupal_responsive_images
+responsive_images
 ========================

-Responsive Image Load Module for Drupal7
+Responsive Image Loader Module for Drupal7

+More to come in the future